michaelneale/lift_template/README.txt

     LiftRules.unloadHooks.append(vendor.closeAllConnections_! _)
     DB.defineConnectionManager(DefaultConnectionIdentifier, vendor)

-Then finally build with maven typing "mvn package" in the project directory, and then deploy in your favorite container.
+Then finally run with jetty type "sbt update ~jetty-run" in the project directory, and then browse to localhost:8080